HL7/phd/input/pagecontent/BaseObservationProfile.md

 The subject element points to the PhdPatient resource using the logical id of the Patient resource, for example 'Patient/123546'

 ### Time Stamp: effective[x]
 PHDs report time stamps in one of four methods and may not report time stamps at all.
-The time clock types are summarized below:
+The PHG will include a time stamp in every observation that is uploaded using a conversion as needed based on the time stamp data received from the PHD.
+The time stamp types and corresponding PHG conversions are summarized below:

 |Time Stamp Type|Description|PHD requirement|PHG conversion|
 |-